F47-503/autoemoji/README.md

 ### `linear_approach.ipynb` notebook
-contains linear approach for problem using TfidfVectorizer from nltk + LogisticRegression from sklearn.
+contains linear approach for problem using TfidfVectorizer from nltk + LightGBM Classifier.
-LightGBM or XGBoost classifiers can also be used, but accuracy and perfomance will be lower.
 2 models are trained :
-- first is reaction predicting itself
+- first is reaction predicting itself (`LGBM_model_vectors`)
-- second is for choosing whether to post reaction or not, default reaction is like, and model determines whether we should post like or not.
+- second is for choosing whether to post reaction or not, default reaction is like, and model determines whether we should post like or not. (`LGBM_model_vectors_default`)
-For both models we use Logistic Regression with weighted classes.
+For both models we use LightGBM Classifier with weighted classes.
+Both models are trained on my dataset.

-`logreg_model_balanced` is binary for main model, and `logreg_model_default` is binary for default-determining model, both models were trained on my dataset.

 ###  With script `inference.py` you can run the bot